Irshadmeer/ICMLCN-2024-Dynamic-Clustering/README.md

 - `test.py`: Python script that runs the test phase
 - `util.py`: Python module that contains utility functions.
 - `requirements.txt`: File listing all the required libraries
+-  `loggers.py`: Python module that contains the callback to show data through TensorBoard during training
 ## Usage
 ### Running it online
 You can use services like [CodeOcean](https://codeocean.com) or